 There’s an impression that fishing vests are for fly anglers.
 This isn’t true.
 Fishing vests are useful for all anglers, whether you’re fishing with a fly or soaking bait in saltwater.
 I never go fishing without my fishing vest because it helps me be a better fisherman.
 It can help you too!

-Here are the top criteria for choosing a fishing vest
+There are five important considerations for choosing a fishing vest:

 What is the Best Fishing Vest Material?